bd-j/magellanic/sfhs/README.rst

     ``__init__.py`` that start
     ``if not accepted: raise ImportError(Your FSPS revision, {0}, is not known to work with``

- 3. ``python setup.py install`` in the python-fsps directory

 Optional.
 Install sedpy.
-Sedpy does all the filter projections and has attenuation functions
+Sedpy does all the filter projections and has attenuation functions.
+If you don't install it, make sure you set ``filters=None`` in the main branch of ``predicted_total.py``
   1. ``git clone https://github.com/bd-j/sedpy.git``
   2. ``cd sedpy``
   3. ``[sudo] python setup.py develop``